stratapp-ai/stratapp-ai.github.io/_blog/what-not-to-do-with-okrs.md

 OKRs are only one piece of a bigger puzzle.

-Try this instead: _the leadership team have recently been working in one digital workspace for ideation + strategy + execution + collaboration, and now we want to progressively open that up to the whole company, so we can evolve ideas, planning, strategy formation and strategy execution together_
+Try this instead: _the leadership team have recently been working together in one digital workspace for ideation + strategy + execution + collaboration, and now we want to progressively open that up to the whole company, so we can evolve ideas, planning, strategy formation and strategy execution together_

 ## OKR don't #4